enessibest/K-Means-Project/README.md

 - Total Benefits The sum of all benefits paid to City employees.

  - Total Compensation The sum of all salaries and benefits paid to City employees.

+## Try answering the below questions to stay on the right track for solving the assignment.

+- Do you need to reduce the number of columns?
+- Is your data clean?
+- What all parameters do we need to give to our clustering algorithm?
+- How can we get these parameters?
+- Does your data has some interesting insights?
+-
+## Objective of Problem :

+- You have to fit the data to a clustering model.

+- Find the number of clusters for the data.

+- Try fitting the model to both the clustering algorithms you have learnt,K-Means and Hierarchical clustering.

+- Which one suits this data better?

+- Your model should help the State authorities/Policy makers to understand how they can improve on their policies for employee benefits.